Academic Year 2024–2025

 Student Status

 A Graduate Assistant is on an academic appointment not involving academic tenure.
-In order to be eligible for an assistantship, a student must be enrolled as a full-time graduate student.
+To be eligible for an assistantship, a student must be enrolled as a full-time graduate student.
 The appointment for an assistant will be up to a maximum of 20 work hours per week.
 GAs holding regular 20-hour appointments are considered full-time students by the University if they are registered for at least one course in a semester or term.

 Audited courses are not included in the hours required to be considered full-time students and cannot be used in calculating eligibility status.
 Individual departments or graduate programs may have higher registration requirements for their GAs.